Certificate IV in Mental Health Peer Work

 The following additional criteria for entry apply for this course:

-- All applicants must be a minimum of 18 years old at the commencement of the course
+- Applicants must be a minimum of 18 years old at the commencement of the course

-- All students must have a valid National Police Check (or be prepared to obtain this prior to placement) *If a candidate believes there would be a disclosable issue on their National Police Check, a confidential conversation will be required prior to enrolment to determine suitability for work within the non-clinical mental health environment
+* If a candidate believes there would be a disclosable issue on their National Police Check, a confidential conversation will be required prior to enrolment to determine suitability for work within the non-clinical mental health environment

-- Applicants will need to demonstrate literacy and numeracy competencies.
+- Applicants will need to demonstrate literacy and numeracy competencies

-- Access to a computer with an internet connection, a microphone and a webcam.
+- Access to a computer with an internet connection, a microphone and a webcam

 Informed Choices Statement